Forecasting with time series imaging: Time series imaging and feature extraction

 The bag-of-features model calculates the distribution characteristics of feature points in the whole image and then generates a global histogram.
-As a result, the spatial distribution information of the image is lost, and the image may not be accurately identified.
-To obtain the spatial information of images, we apply a spatial pyramid matching (SPM) method \citep{lazebnik2006beyond}, which statistically distributes image feature points at different resolutions and has achieved high accuracy on a large dataset of 15 natural scene categories.
+As a result, the image's spatial distribution information is lost, and the image may not be accurately described.
+To obtain the spatial information of images, we apply a spatial pyramid matching (SPM) method, which statistically distributes image feature points at different resolutions and has achieved high accuracy on a large dataset of 15 natural scene categories \citep{lazebnik2006beyond}.
 The image is divided into progressively finer grid sequences at each level of the pyramid, and features are derived from each grid and combined into one large feature vector.
 Fig.~\ref{fig:spm-maxpooling} depicts the diagram of the SPM and max pooling process.
 In this task, we divide the image by $1\times 1$, $2 \times 2$ and $4 \times 4$, and thus obtain 21 subregions.
-To obtain the representation for each subregion, first we obtain the descriptors for that region.
-Suppose that we obtain 12 descriptors denoted by $D_{i}\in R^{12\times 200}$ for the third region (200 is the dimension of the local linear representation of the descriptor).
-Then, we can obtain the maximum value of every dimension of $D_{i}$.
-After max pooling, we obtain the feature representation denoted by $f_{i}\in R^{200\times 1}$ for the third region.
+To obtain the representation for each subregion, we first obtain the descriptors.
+Suppose that we obtain 12 descriptors denoted by $D_{i}\in R^{12\times 200}$ for the third region (the dimension of the local linear representation of the descriptors is equal to 200).
+We then can obtain the maximum value of every dimension of $D_{i}$.
+After max pooling, we calculate the feature representation denoted by $f_{i}\in R^{200\times 1}$ for the third region.
 The feature representations of the other twenty regions can be obtained in the same way.
 Finally, the 21 features are linked together for the final representation of the time series.
-In this way, the final sizes of the feature vectors are $21 \times 200 = 4200$.
+In this way, the final size of the feature vectors is $21 \times 200 = 4200$.
+More details about the experimental setup in the SoBF model can be found in Appendix \ref{appendix:sobf-cnn}.